 If you wanted to add veggies to your Mongolian ground beef, you could do something like my sweet and spicy ground chicken and broccoli, pan roasting the broccoli for about 5 minutes before cooking the ground beef and adding at the end.
 Or you could take a page from my sriracha ground beef and green beans, adding a bit more broth and cooking the green beans as the sauce reduces.

 For a bit more fun, take a look at my friend Brandi’s air fryer egg rolls.
 Her version is for taco beef filled, but you could get creative with a Mongolian ground beef and veggie combo.
 Don’t have an air fryer?
 Try these oven baked egg rolls instead.
-You could also use wonton wrappers to make something like these Asian chicken wonton cups.
+You could also use wonton wrappers to make something like my bang bang chicken wonton cups.

 Whatever you end up doing with your low carb Mongolian ground beef, I’d love to hear about it.
 Come back and let me know what you thought about the recipe and how you served it in a recipe review.
 Those are always greatly appreciated!
 And if you have a question about this recipe I forgot to cover, leave a comment at the bottom of the post.